How to cook venison joint

 One of the most popular cuts for a venison joint is the haunch.
 This is the hind leg portion of the deer and is known for its tender and flavorful meat.
 The haunch can be cooked as a whole joint or divided into smaller cuts such as steaks or roasts.

-See also How to remove subtitles on amazon prime
+See also How to pronounce intuitively

 For a traditional roast, you can leave the bone in for added flavor, or if you prefer, you can ask your butcher to bone it for you.
 The haunch is best cooked to medium-rare or medium to maintain its tenderness.